apache/zeppelin/docs/development/introducingchartlibrary.md

 <br />
 ### Best Practices for setting a new chart.

-We can have a new function to handle new charts.
+A new function can be used to handle new charts.
 Example function `setMapChart()`